ryohei8227/bedrock-hcls-tokyo2/multi_agent_collaboration/cancer_biomarker_discovery/README.md

 Medical imaging biomarkers of cancer promise improvements in patient care through advances in precision medicine.
 Compared to genomic biomarkers, imaging biomarkers provide the advantages of being non-invasive, and characterizing a heterogeneous tumor in its entirety, as opposed to limited tissue available via biopsy [2].
 In this dataset, CT and PET/CT imaging sequences were acquired for patients prior to surgical procedures.
 Segmentation of tumor regions were annotated by two expert thoracic radiologists.
 Below is an example overlay of a tumor segmentation onto a lung CT scan (case R01-093).

 ![ortho-view](https://sagemaker-solutions-prod-us-east-2.s3-us-east-2.amazonaws.com/sagemaker-lung-cancer-survival-prediction/1.0.0/docs/R01-093_06-22-1994_ortho-view.png)

+## Example Usage

+**Question**: What is the average age of patients diagnosed with Adenocarcinoma in the database?
+**Supervisor Plan**: Use Biomarker database analyst

+**Question**: What are the top 5 biomarkers (lowest p value) with overall survival for patients that have undergone chemotherapy ?
+Generate a bar chart of them
+**Supervisor Plan**: Use Biomarker database analyst and Statistician

+**Question**: According to evidence, What imaging properties of the tumor are associated with EGFR pathway?
+**Supervisor Plan**: Use Clinical evidence researcher

+**Question**: Can you compute the imaging biomarkers for the 2 patients with the lowest gdf15 expression values?
+Show me the segmentation and the sphericity and elongation values
+**Supervisor Plan**: Use Biomarker database analyst and Medical imaging expert

 ## Chain of thought reasoning example
 Here is an example chain of thought sequence with the agent.
 11 questions are listed in the image with their expected responses.